What is covered by the Guarantee Fund?

-- Policyholders with private insurances (typically consumer insurances such as third-party motor liability insurance, home and personal protection insurance, houseowner’s insurance, second home insurance, accident insurance or similar private insurances)
+- Policyholders with private insurances (typically consumer Insurances as motor liability insurance, home and personal protection insurance, houseowner’s insurance, second home insurance, accident insurance or similar private insurances)

 - third parties insured against personal injury or damage to property under motor liability policies (regardless of whether they have been taken out for commercial purposes)

 - third parties insured against personal injury under any other liability policies (regardless of whether they have been taken out for commercial purposes)

 - policy holders and those insured under collective insurances to the extent that an insurance corresponds to the individual insurances covered